ViewComponent/view_component/README.md

 ### Sidecar assets (experimental)

-We're experimenting with including Javascript and CSS alongside components, sometimes called "sidecar" assets or files.
+It’s possible to include Javascript and CSS alongside components, sometimes called "sidecar" assets or files.

 To use the Webpacker gem to compile sidecar assets located in `app/components`:

-1. 1.
-In `config/webpacker.yml`, add `"app/components"` to the `resolved_paths` array (e.g. `resolved_paths: ["app/components"]`).
+1. In `config/webpacker.yml`, add `"app/components"` to the `resolved_paths` array (e.g. `resolved_paths: ["app/components"]`).
 2. In the Webpack entry file (often `app/javascript/packs/application.js`), add an import statement to a helper file, and in the helper file, import the components' Javascript:

-Near the top the entry file, add:

 ```js
 import "../components"
 ```

-Then add the following to a new file `app/javascript/components.js`:
+Then, in `app/javascript/components.js`, add:

 ```js
 function importAll(r) {